lb50019/Arduino/SoundWave/Merging/README.md

-# (Monty) Python sketch
+# Real-life Assembler

 This chapter shows how I merged Computer Vision and Arduino programming with DIY electronics and soldering.
-This last part was made as a part of a workshop led by Tin Dužić (link neke stranice).
+The last part was made as a part of a workshop led by Tin Dužić (link neke stranice).

 ## Amplifier